roapi/docs/src/postgres.md

 # Postgres wire protocol

-ROAPI uses the [convergenc](https://github.com/returnString/convergence) Rust crate to read and write Postgres wire protocol.
-This means you will be able to query all tables loaded in ROAPI using any Postgres Clients as if ROAPI is a real Postgres Database!
+ROAPI uses the [convergence](https://github.com/returnString/convergence) Rust crate to read and write Postgres wire protocol.
+This means you will be able to query all tables loaded in ROAPI using any Postgres Clients as if ROAPI is a real Postgres database!

 By default, ROAPI listens for Postgres traffic on address `127.0.0.1:5432`, but you can change it using the `--addr-postgres` command line argument or add the